scottfrederick/springdoclet/README.markdown

 Use the "-doclet" and "-docletpath" parameters to the Javadoc command-line tool to use SpringDoclet instead of the standard doclet.
 Refer to the JDK documentation for more details.

+## Building SpringDoclet

+Before using SpringDoclet, you will need to build and deploy it.

+To build SpringDoclet, use Maven from the top of the project.

+  + To compile to a jar file, use "mvn package".
+  + To deploy to a local Maven repository, use "mvn install".

+## ToDos

+There are a number of enhancements that should be made to the doclet:

+  + Create a stylesheet, and allow it to be overridden as an option.
+  +